Help save our bees

 Here in Ballard—sometimes referred to by local beekeepers as the “Bee Death Zone”—honeybee colonies face unusually high pressure from Varroa mites and yellow jacket predation.
 As a result, even experienced beekeepers find they need to maintain two to three hives (“an heir and a spare”) just to ensure that at least one colony survives the winter.

 A major challenge is that not all backyard beekeepers in the area are equipped to manage Varroa effectively.
 Many hobbyists just replace lost colonies each spring rather than implementing consistent mite control.
 Because honeybees forage over a wide area, mite loads don’t stay confined to a single yard—they spread across the neighborhoods, affecting well and poorly managed hives alike.
 Treatments help reduce mite levels, but eradication isn’t possible, only ongoing control.
-As colonies weaken under mite pressure, they become increasingly vulnerable to yellow jacket predation in late summer and fall.
-These wasps target compromised hives, killing bees, consuming brood, and robbing honey stores, killing an entire colony sometimes in just hours.
-And the wasps come back stronger every year it seems.
+As colonies weaken under mite pressure, and their population naturally decreases over the summer (while wasp populations continue to grow), honey bees become increasingly vulnerable to yellow jacket predation in late summer and fall.
+These wasps target compromised and weakened hives, killing bees, consuming brood, and robbing honey stores, sometimes killing an entire bee colony in just hours.

 Thank you for your support!